 Keep yourself mindfully focused on your goal by having a symbol or representation of your goal in the entryway.
-If it’s your dream to live in a house on the beach someday then place a picture of ocean in your entryway.
+If it’s your dream to live in a beach house someday, place a picture of the ocean in your entryway.
 This primes your mind to look for opportunities that lead you to your goal.
-Or if peace and joy in the home is your goal then place a vase of pretty flowers in the kitchen (replacing the flowers with fresh flowers every week or two).
+Or if peace and joy in the home is your goal then place a vase of pretty flowers in the kitchen.
 The sight of beautiful, live flowers lift the spirits and makes the soul sing.

-For people who work at home, the best place for a desk in the home office is positioned where you can both see the door and see out a window.
+For people who work at home, the best place for a desk in the home office is in a position where you can both see the door and see out a window.
 The door represents the potential for opportunities.
 The window represents a vision for the future.
 A nice swivel chair gives you a view of both.

 How does the Year of the Fire Monkey affect Feng Shui choices?

 Each year there’s an Animal Sign and an Element and this gives us an overall perspective of the energy for the year.
-It’s like a trend, it gives us clues to what we’ll be interested in and talking about.
+It’s like a trend, it gives us clues to what we’ll find interesting and be talking about.

 Fire Monkey is lively energy, innovative and creative.
 It’s fun and playful.
-So when we look at the décor of a home people will be drawn to furniture that feels fun.
+So when we look at the décor of a home people will find interest in furniture that feels fun.
 People will be subconsciously drawn to things with ladders (for climbing), large flat surfaces (for jumping on) and really innovative design.

 In Monkey years we want to have our creativity stimulated by the environment we live and work in and so we’ll be drawn to décor that allows us to express our inner artist.

 Another example is the Avery tall headboard bed.
-The high, solid hardwood frame is made soft with tuffed upholstery but gives the sleeper the sense of security as their head is guarded.
+The high, solid hardwood frame has soft and tufted upholstery but gives the sleeper the sense of security.
 A headboard such as this is ideal for a bed that may be on the same wall as windows.
 It will help a person sleep knowing they are safe from prying eyes.